Mamaroneck River: Detail

 The main stem of the Mamaroneck River flows southeasterly, paralleling Westchester Avenue and the Hutchinson River Parkway.
 Below the parkway, the river flows south to its confluence with the West Branch of the Mamaroneck River at the Mamaroneck Reservoir.
 South of the reservoir, the river forms the municipal boundary between Mamaroneck Village and Harrison.
 At the New England Thruway, the Mamaroneck River flows southward through Mamaroneck Village, where it joins the Sheldrake River and finally emptying into Mamaroneck Harbor on Long Island Sound.

 Tributaries

-Two principal tributaries enter the Mamaroneck River, one from the east and one from the west.
+Besides the Sheldrake River, two principal tributaries enter the Mamaroneck River, one from the east and one from the west.
 The East Branch of the Mamaroneck River is the furthest upstream tributary and originates in north Harrison near the intersection of Westchester Avenue and Anderson Hill Road.
 The West Branch originates just south of the Hutchinson River Parkway near Mamaroneck Avenue.